MikeRogers0/MikeRogersIO/source/blog/2015-11-29-additional-solr-sunspot-setup-tweaks.html.md

 end
 ```

-In this case, if the post isn't published it will be omitted from the search index completly.
+In this case, if the post isn't published it will be omitted from the search index completely.

 ## Improving indexing speed with includes